shreygan/Sandbox/README.md

   - dragging and releasing your mouse
   - pressing the plus button on the jpanel
   - pressing c
-- You can generate the second required action related to adding a cirlce to a sandbox by
+- You can generate the second required action related to adding a circle to a sandbox by
   - double-clicking where you want a circle to specify the circle's attributes
 - You can locate my visual component by running Main.java
 - You can save the state of my application by
   - pressing the save button on the jpanel
   - pressing s
-- You can reload the state of my application by
+- You can load the state of my application by
   - pressing the load button on the jpanel
   - pressing l